Semibold/Fullscreen/README.md

 fs.fullscreenElement

 /**
- * @desc The `target.requestFullscreen()` method issues an asynchronous request to make
+ * @desc The `fs.requestFullscreen()` method issues an asynchronous request to make
- *       the element be displayed full-screen.
+ *       the target be displayed full-screen.
  *
  * @return {Promise<void>|void}
  */